Mitral Valve Regurgitation

 When the mitral valve becomes leaky, it's called mitral valve regurgitation.
 It’s also known as mitral insufficiency.
-The mitral valve is one of the heart’s 4 valves.
+The mitral valve is 1 of the heart’s 4 valves.
 These valves help the blood flow through the heart’s 4 chambers and out to the body.
 The mitral valve lies between the left atrium and the left ventricle.
 Normally, the mitral valve prevents blood flowing back into the left atrium from the left ventricle.
-In mitral valve regurgitation, however, some blood leaks back through the valve.
+But in mitral valve regurgitation, some blood leaks back through the valve.
 It doesn’t just flow forward into the ventricle the way it should.
 Because of this, the heart has to work harder than it should to get blood out to the body.
 If the regurgitation gets worse, some blood may start to back up into the lungs.
 A very small amount of mitral regurgitation is common.
 But some people have severe mitral valve regurgitation.

 Mitral valve regurgitation can be acute or chronic.
 With the acute condition, the valve suddenly becomes leaky.
 In this case, the heart doesn’t have time to adapt to the leak in the valve.
 Symptoms with acute mitral regurgitation are often severe.
 In the chronic form, the valve gradually becomes leakier over time.
 This gives the heart time to adapt to the leak.
 With chronic mitral regurgitation, the symptoms may range from mild to severe.

 A range of conditions can cause mitral valve regurgitation.
 They include:

 - Rheumatic heart disease from untreated infection with strep bacteria

 - Certain autoimmune diseases such as rheumatoid arthritis

 - Infection of the heart valves (endocarditis)

 - Support structures of the mitral valve break (rupture)